thepatchworkpress/thepatchworkpress/content/scrapbook/august-25.md

 It was my partner's birthday at the end of July, and in classic The Patchwork Press fashion, I made him what was originally intended as a patch - which I did not finish in time for his birthday.
 I presented it to him in its embroidery hoop, and asked how he would like it finishing.
 He asked if I could make it into a room decoration, which I've never done before but I was happy to take on the challenge.

-In classic The Patchwork Press fashion, I decided to make it out of things I found in my room through sheer trial and error.
+Continuing in classic The Patchwork Press fashion, I decided to make it out of things I found in my room through sheer trial and error.
 My first idea was to stitch it to some plain cross-stitch canvas.
 Because I temporarily forgot how hems and seam allowances work, I cut said cross-stitch canvas down to the size I wanted it to be on the finished piece.
 Since I did not have any correctly-sized cross-stitch canvas left, I abandoned this idea and set my sights on my hoarded cardboard boxes.

 This worked much better!
 I cut the cardboard to the same size I did the canvas, and put PVA glue on the overhanging edges of the fabric to stick down on the "wrong" side of the cardboard.
 To finish, I used a darning needle to blanket stitch around the edges of the piece.
 It's not perfect: the back looks unfinished, but it _is_ the back for a reason.
 I'm super happy with it, and my partner loves it.